D3-branes wrapped on a spindle: Introduction

-Our construction suggests that the $d=2$, $\mathcal{N}=(0,2)$ SCFTs dual to the $AdS_3\times \mathcal{M}_7$ solutions of \cite{Gauntlett:2006af} arise from compactifying $d=4$, $\mathcal{N}=1$ SCFTs on a spindle, where the $d=4$ theories are holographically dual to $AdS_5\times SE_5$.
+Remarkably, after uplifting the $AdS_3\times \Sigma$ solutions on specific Sasaki-Einstein five-manifolds, $SE_5$, to obtain solutions of type IIB supergravity, they become completely smooth \footnote{The local $D=5$ solutions were independently presented in \cite{Kunduri:2006uh}, who also made a local connection with the solutions of~\cite{Gauntlett:2006af}.}.
+Moreover, the resulting $AdS_3\times \mathcal{M}_7$ solutions are precisely those of~\cite{Gauntlett:2006af}.
+Our construction suggests that the $d=2$, $\mathcal{N}=(0,2)$ SCFTs dual to the $AdS_3\times \mathcal{M}_7$ solutions of \cite{Gauntlett:2006af} arise from compactifying $d=4$, $\mathcal{N}=1$ SCFTs on a spindle, where the $d=4$ theories are dual to $AdS_5\times SE_5$.
 This includes the case of $\mathcal{N}=4$ SYM, where $SE_5=S^5$.
-We also make a precision test of this interpretation: we compute the central charge and superconformal R-symmetry of the $d=2$ field theories using anomaly polynomials and $c$-extremization \cite{Benini:2012cz} and find exact agreement with the gravity result \cite{Gauntlett:2006af}.
-Another novel feature is that the $d=4$ R-symmetry mixes with the isometry of $\Sigma$ in flowing to the $d=2$ R-symmetry in the IR, which does not happen for two-sphere horizons \cite{Hosseini:2020vgl}.
+We make a precision test of this interpretation: we compute the central charge and superconformal R-symmetry of the $d=2$ field theories using anomaly polynomials and $c$-extremization \cite{Benini:2012cz} and find exact agreement with the gravity result \cite{Gauntlett:2006af}.